pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-huggingface-llm-aws-sagemaker-python/index.md

 For this exercise we will deploy a [Pulumi Template] from scratch.
 Starting from the `pulumi new` command, we will initialize a new [Pulumi project and stack].
 This will provide everything required to deploy our chosen Hugging Face model as an [Amazon SageMaker Model Endpoint]

-You can use the `SageMaker-aws-python` template as a working Python starting point for your own Amazon SageMaker deployments, and customize the model you use, SageMaker configuration, and CloudWatch integration as well, just to scratch the surface.
+You can use the `sagemaker-aws-python` template as a working Python starting point for your own Amazon SageMaker deployments, and customize the model you use, SageMaker configuration, and CloudWatch integration as well, just to scratch the surface.
 Your only limits are your imagination.

-Now let's look at what the `SageMaker-aws-python` template will deploy in this tutorial:
+Now let's look at what the `sagemaker-aws-python` template will deploy in this tutorial:

 * [AWS IAM Roles]
 * [Amazon CloudWatch alarms]